Rabbi Dr. Yossi Cohen

 Assistant Rabbi

-Rabbi Zaki Dayan & family
+Rabbi Dayan and family

 In the year 2023, Rabbi Dayan served as a Shul Intern at Kehillat Menorat Hamaor in Ramat Beit Shemesh.
 During his time there, he delivered various shiurim throughout Shabbos, establishing meaningful connections with members of the community.
 Prior to this, he worked as a Shiur Assistant in Rabbi Shulman’s shiur at Yeshiva University, where he supported and assisted his fellow peers in their studies.